MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/work-fiscal-year-settings.md

 You can set the fiscal year period, and how it’s displayed, for your organization.

 > [!IMPORTANT]
 >  After you set the fiscal year options, you can’t change them.
-Fiscal year options affect the way in which your organization's data is stored in [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)].
+Fiscal year options affect the way in which your organization's data is stored in [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps .

 1. [!INCLUDE[proc_permissions_system_admin](../includes/proc-permissions-system-admin.md)]